-- Many pets have clinical and subclinical diabetes only identified by A1c also called glycated hemoglobin.
-Glycation is a non-enzymatic reaction between the carbonyl group and the N – terminal of lysine amino acid this process leads to a Amadori compounds which undergo a series of oxidation, dehydration and fragmentation reactions which generates advanced glycation end products.
-This is a universal reaction in mammals and is the foundation for why A1c is an accurate and reliable test from people to mice and including cats and dogs.
+- Many pets have clinical and subclinical/transitional diabetes only identified by A1c.
+It is also called glycated hemoglobin or glycohemoglobin.
+Glycation is a non-enzymatic reaction between the carbonyl group and the N-terminal of lysine amino acid.
+This process leads to a Amadori compounds which undergo a series of oxidation, dehydration and fragmentation reactions which generates advanced glycation end products.
+This universal reaction occurs 24 hours a day 7 days a week in mammals and is the foundation for why A1c is an accurate and reliable test from people to mice and including cats and dogs.

 What Others Are Saying